BDX-town/Akkoma/docs/docs/administration/CLI_tasks/database.md

 ## Vacuum the database

 !!! note
-    By default Postgresql has an autovacuum deamon running.
+    By default, Postgresql has an autovacuum daemon running.
 While the tasks described here can help in some cases, they shouldn't be needed on a regular basis.
 See [the Postgresql docs on vacuuming](https://www.postgresql.org/docs/current/sql-vacuum.html) for more information on this.

 ### Analyze